1jour1vin

 Wine rated (2022 guide) 95/100

-Dark, purple and beautiful color.
-Very aromatic nose, fine, fruity, pure, subtle and slightly smoky.
-The palate is distinguished by a particularly graceful bearing.
-The wine never ceases to caress the palate, juicy, melting, very tasty and noble on the finish, where something more difficult to describe is added in the persistence.
-A real delight.
+Dark, purple, and beautiful color.
+Very aromatic, refined, fruity, pure, subtle, and slightly smoky nose.
+The palate is distinguished by its particularly graceful character.
+The wine caresses the palate, juicy, melting, very flavorful, and noble on the finish, with something more difficult to describe in the aftertaste.
+A delight.